Donskelle/pwa-helpers/README.md

 ### Requirements

-- Only support es module
+- Library only provides es module export
-- Your Web App need to meet the pwa critera.
+- Your Web App need to meet the pwa criteria to use features of this library.
+See [pwa-criteria @ web.dev](https://web.dev/install-criteria/#criteria)
   - Create Manifest
   - Create and init service worker
   - Lookup minimal requirements in [demo folder](https://github.com/Donskelle/pwa-helpers/tree/master/demo)

-#### Manifest
+#### Manifest`

 Lookup manifest properties [here](https://developer.mozilla.org/en-US/docs/Web/Manifest) or use this [generator](https://app-manifest.firebaseapp.com/).
 Be aware that manifest specification is not stable.
 So you should look it up [here](https://www.w3.org/TR/appmanifest/) and subscribe to changes, when you wanna use it in production.